Are you planning things to do in Roanoke Virginia as part of your Blue Ridge Parkway road trip? Well, you’re in the right spot!

 7. Embrace the outdoors along the Roanoke Valley Greenways.

-Nothing embodies Roanoke’s outdoor lifestyle like their 30+ miles of greenway paths connecting the city with the mountains and nature right at its doorstep.
 Used for walking, running, biking, and even in some cases, canoeing, visitors can easily combine active outdoor fun and nature while still staying in and around all the city has to offer.
 There are Greenway paths along the Roanoke River and even connecting to the trails leading up to Mill Mountain.

 8. Taste local brews on Virginia’s Blue Ridge Cheers Trail.

-Roanoke and Virginia’s Blue Ridge are home to a number of breweries, wineries, and craft spirit tasting rooms.
 You can be in a revitalized neighborhood sipping on a local brew inside a renovated industrial space.
 Or outside of town, tasting a freshly brewed beverage while sitting on a terrace with views of the hills and beyond.
+You choose.

-Big Lick Brewery right in Roanoke is a popular spot to sit out or in…even if you’re traveling with your dog!
-Taste the White Bronco and take advantage of the restaurants nearby to order some food for delivery right to your table at the Brewery.
+I’m a big fan of red ales and lagers.
+Big Lick Brewery didn’t disappoint!
+We also took advantage of the restaurants nearby to order some food for delivery right to our table at the Brewery.
 Of course, we also stopped at Unleashed Dog Bakery & Boutique in downtown Roanoke for a few pup snacks, too, before heading to the brewery!

 9. Shop and eat at the Historic Roanoke City Market.